Gustavus Adolphus College: Old Main

 "Old Main" was the first building erected at Gustavus Adolphus College.
 Its cornerstone was laid on August 12, 1875.
 Contracted to O. N. Ostrom and constructed from Kasota limestone, the total cost of the building was estimated at $25,000.
-Old Main was completed in 1876 and dedicated on October 31 of that year.
-Originally called the School Building, as more buildings were erected it became known as the Main Building and by 1905 as Old Main.
+Old Main was completed in 1876 and dedicated on October 31.
+Originally called the School Building, as more buildings were erected, it became known as the Main Building and by 1905 as Old Main.

 The building was heated by wood stoves and housed the entire college in the institution's first years.
-It originally contained several classrooms and sleeping quarters for students, faculty, and the president as well as a kitchen, dining room, chapel, library, and museum.
+It originally contained several classrooms, sleeping quarters for students, faculty, and the president, and a kitchen, dining room, chapel, library, and museum.
 Until 1920, it was tradition for seniors to gather on the building's roof for a sunrise breakfast the morning of commencement.

 On its 50th anniversary in 1926, Old Main underwent a renovation from funds provided by the Minnesota Conference.
-The 1998 tornado, which destroyed much of the Gustavus campus, damaged Old Main's bell tower.
-In 2005 another renovation was completed; the building now houses the Office of the Chaplains and the religion, political science, philosophy, and classics departments.
+The 1998 tornado destroyed much of the Gustavus campus and damaged Old Main's bell tower.
+In 2005, another renovation was completed; the building now houses the Office of the Chaplains and the religion, political science, philosophy, and classics departments.

-A popular ghost story surrounding Old Main is the tale told by former Chaplain Richard Elvee of two deceased Gustavus security officers, Harley and Barney, occasionally wandering its halls while he composed his sermons on Sunday mornings.
+A famous ghost story surrounding Old Main is the tale of former Chaplain Richard Elvee of two deceased Gustavus security officers, Harley and Barney, occasionally wandering its halls.
+At the same time, he composed his sermons on Sunday mornings.